LG Electronics 26.1 cu. ft. Side by Side Refrigerator with ColdSaver and Door-in-Door in Stainless Steel

 The door may be able to move in various ways (at angles away from the doorway/portal, by sliding on a plane parallel to the frame, by folding in angles on a parallel plane, or by spinning along an axis at the center of the frame) to allow or prevent ingress or egress.
 In most cases, a door's interior matches its exterior side.
 But in other cases (e.g., a vehicle door) the two sides are radically different.

 Many doors incorporate locking mechanisms to ensure that only some people can open them (such as with a key).
 Doors may have devices such as knockers or doorbells by which people outside announce their presence.
-(In some countries, such as Brazil, it is customary to clap from the sidewalk to announce one's presence.)
 Apart from providing access into and out of a space, doors may have the secondary functions of ensuring privacy by preventing unwanted attention from outsiders, of separating areas with different functions, of allowing light to pass into and out of a space, of controlling ventilation or air drafts so that interiors may be more effectively heated or cooled, of dampening noise, and of blocking the spread of fire.

 Doors can have aesthetic, symbolic, ritualistic purposes.
 Receiving the key to a door can signify a change in status from outsider to insider.
 Doors and doorways frequently appear in literature and the arts with metaphorical or allegorical import as a portent of change.

 Electronics is a scientific and engineering discipline that studies and applies the principles of physics to design, create, and operate devices that manipulate electrons and other electrically charged particles.
-Electronics is a subfield of electrical engineering which uses active devices such as transistors, diodes, and integrated circuits to control and amplify the flow of electric current and to convert it from one form to another, such as from alternating current (AC) to direct current (DC) or from analog signals to digital signals.
+It is a subfield of physics and electrical engineering which uses active devices such as transistors, diodes, and integrated circuits to control and amplify the flow of electric current and to convert it from one form to another, such as from alternating current (AC) to direct current (DC) or from analog signals to digital signals.

 Electronic devices have hugely influenced the development of many aspects of modern society, such as telecommunications, entertainment, education, health care, industry, and security.
 The main driving force behind the advancement of electronics is the semiconductor industry, which in response to global demand continually produces ever-more sophisticated electronic devices and circuits.
 The semiconductor industry is one of the largest and most profitable sectors in the global economy, with annual revenues exceeding $481 billion in 2018.
 The electronics industry also encompasses other sectors that rely on electronic devices and systems, such as e-commerce, which generated over $29 trillion in online sales in 2017.

 LG Corporation (or LG Group), formerly known as Lucky-Goldstar, is a South Korean multinational conglomerate founded by Koo In-hwoi and managed by successive generations of his family.
 It is the fourth-largest chaebol (family-run conglomerate) in South Korea.
 Its headquarters are in the LG Twin Towers building in Yeouido-dong, Yeongdeungpo District, Seoul.
 LG makes electronics, chemicals, household appliances, and telecommunications products and operates subsidiaries such as LG Electronics, Zenith, LG Display, LG Uplus, LG Innotek, LG Chem, and LG Energy Solution in over 80 countries.
+According to the “Top 500 Global Brands” released by British consulting firm Brand finance, LG’s brand value ranking rose from 90th to 83rd from the previous year.

-A refrigerator, colloquially fridge, is a commercial and home appliance consisting of a thermally insulated compartment and a heat pump (mechanical, electronic or chemical) that transfers heat from its inside to its external environment so that its inside is cooled to a temperature below the room temperature.
+A refrigerator, commonly fridge, is a commercial and home appliance consisting of a thermally insulated compartment and a heat pump (mechanical, electronic or chemical) that transfers heat from its inside to its external environment so that its inside is cooled to a temperature below the room temperature.
 Refrigeration is an essential food storage technique around the world.
-The low temperature lowers the reproduction rate of bacteria, so the refrigerator reduces the rate of spoilage.
+The low temperature reduces the reproduction rate of bacteria, so the refrigerator lowers the rate of spoilage.
 A refrigerator maintains a temperature a few degrees above the freezing point of water.
 The optimal temperature range for perishable food storage is 3 to 5 °C (37 to 41 °F).
-A similar device that maintains a temperature below the freezing point of water is called a freezer.
+A freezer is a specialized refrigerator, or portion of a refrigerator, that maintains its contents’ temperature below the freezing point of water.
 The refrigerator replaced the icebox, which had been a common household appliance for almost a century and a half.
 The United States Food and Drug Administration recommends that the refrigerator be kept at or below 4 °C (40 °F) and that the freezer be regulated at −18 °C (0 °F).

 The first cooling systems for food involved ice.
 Artificial refrigeration began in the mid-1750s, and developed in the early 1800s.
 In 1834, the first working vapor-compression refrigeration, using the same technology seen in air conditioners, system was built.
 The first commercial ice-making machine was invented in 1854.
 In 1913, refrigerators for home use were invented.
 In 1923 Frigidaire introduced the first self-contained unit.
 The introduction of Freon in the 1920s expanded the refrigerator market during the 1930s.
 Home freezers as separate compartments (larger than necessary just for ice cubes) were introduced in 1940.
 Frozen foods, previously a luxury item, became commonplace.